spectriclabs/envappconfig/README.md

 envappconfig is intended to provide simple configuration via environment variables, in the same spirit as argparse.

+Features:
+* Autogenerates usage output if an environment variable is missing
+* Default settings for missing environment variables
+* Functions that transform the environment variable string to the value you need
+* Environment variable prefixes
+* Optional dictionary of the config

 ## Basic example

 ```python